 monday.com offers a free plan that you can use forever, as does Trello.
 However, monday.com has a user limit of just 2, so it won't be suitable for most businesses, whereas Trello has no user limit and a project limit of 10 on its free plan.

-In terms of paid plans, Trello is evidently the cheaper product out of the two.
-Trello's Standard plan is $5 per user, per month, which is cheaper than monday.com's Basic projects plan at $8 per user, per month.
-Overall, monday.com's offering is better – Trello's Standard plan has no tools for visualizing data, and offers very few collaboration options – however, as Trello is much cheaper, it ended up achieving a better pricing score (4/5) than monday.com (3.9/5) when our research team put both products head-to-head.
+In terms of paid plans, Trello is the cheaper product out of the two.
+Trello’s Standard plan is $5 per user, per month, which is cheaper than monday.com’s Basic projects plan at $9 per user, per month.
+Overall, monday.com’s offering is better – Trello’s Standard plan has virtually no data tools or collaboration options.
+However, as Trello is much cheaper, it achieves a better pricing score (4/5) than monday.com (3.9/5) head-to-head in testing.

-monday.com's Standard projects plan is $10 per user, per month, making it the same price as Trello's Premium plan.
-This is the first Trello plan with data options, but it's still missing a form builder, document editing tools, and several other features that monday.com includes.
+monday.com’s Standard projects plan is $12 per user, per month, making it more expensive than Trello’s Premium plan.
+When you get to this stage in both provider’s pricing structures, there’s no competition – monday.com offers a significantly more capable software package.
+This is the first Trello plan with data options, but it’s still missing a form builder, task dependencies, a custom widget builder, document editing tools, and several other features that monday.com includes on its Standard projects plan.

 See our full guide to monday.com pricing for more, or check out the table below: